opentk/opentk/CONTRIBUTING.md

 First of all, thank you for considering contributing to the OpenTK project!
 It's a large codebase with a lot of twists and turns, and a helping hand is always welcome.

-There are multiple ways to contribue to the project - creating bug reports, opening pull requests, as well as commenting on and engaging in discussions about other contributions, to name a few.
+There are multiple ways to contribute to the project - creating bug reports, opening pull requests, as well as commenting on and engaging in discussions about other contributions, to name a few.
 This document is intented as a set of guidelines to help your contribution get accepted faster, maintain a high standard, and to help us (the maintainers) set a few ground rules for working with us.